Understanding the Enrolment Customer JourneyJune 10, 2019

 A note from Digistorm: This post was originally published in May 2017.
 It has been updated to include more relevant information.

 Algorithm.
 Automation.
 Omnichannel.
 Geofencing.
 Hyperlocal.
 There’s no shortage of digital marketing buzzwords out there, and we’d like to throw one more on the pile: customer journey.
-If you’re researching tactics to boost your marketing strategy, it’s likely you can’t escape it -- the term ‘customer journey’ is everywhere.
+If you’re researching tactics to boost your inbound marketing strategy, it’s likely you can’t escape it -- the term ‘customer journey’ is everywhere.
 And for good reason!

 In most cases, people don’t purchase a product the first time they hear about it.
 It’s much more complicated than that, and involves multiple touchpoints across various channels over a long period of time.
 This process is what’s known as the customer journey, and it’s incredibly important for businesses (including your school!) to understand.